 ABC analysis is an inventory categorization method that groups items based on value:

 - A = 20% of stock that represents 80% of your revenue

 - B = 30% of stock that represents 15% of your revenue

 - C = 50% of stock that represents 5% of your revenue

-A marks high-value items for your store, while C marks low-value items.
-By knowing which products belong to which category, you can prioritize inventory audits accordingly and even organize your back room or warehouse to facilitate them.
+Products graded as A are high-value items for your store, while C marks low-value items.
+By knowing which products belong to which category, you can prioritize inventory auditing and organize your backroom or warehouse to facilitate them.

 2. Cut-off analysis